JuzouSatoru2/NextJs-Website/docs/TechnologieStack.md

 ### MongoDB and MongoExpress
 [MongoDB](http://mongodb.com/) is the database used by the Backend and displayed by [MongoExpress](https://github.com/mongo-express/mongo-express).

+### Fileserver
+[Fileserver](https://www.npmjs.com/package/http-server) is just a simple http server to serve static images in a list.

 ## Tools
 All Node Packages installed globaly and used in this project.